Joe Francis: Banned from Television

-Francis's first business venture began when he was working as a production assistant for Real TV, a syndicated reality television program that aired footage of extraordinary events that were not usually covered in mainstream news.
-It was there that Francis came up with the idea for Banned from Television.
-During his time at Real TV, people who worked in the studio would often view footage involving car accidents, violent attacks and other graphic events.
-Francis licensed the footage, which he then sold through the Banned from Television videos which he marketed via infomercials.
+Francis's first business venture began while working as a production assistant for Real TV, a syndicated reality television program that aired footage of extraordinary events that were not usually covered on mainstream news networks; it was then that Francis came up with the idea for Banned from Television.
+During his time at Real TV, people who worked in the studio would often view footage involving car accidents, violent crimes, and other graphic incidents.
+Francis licensed the footage, which he then sold through the Banned from Television videos, which he marketed via infomercials.
 The first Banned from Television video was released in 1998, followed by two sequels that were also released the same year.
-Some of the more famous footage included in the series was: footage of Luis Donaldo Colosio's assassination; the rampage of circus elephant Tyke; the executions of Roberto Girón and Pedro Castillo; footage of the Royal Jomtien Resort Hotel fire; and the death of Mary T. Wojtyla, a woman hit by a speeding train in Downers Grove, Illinois.
+Some of the more famous footage included in the series was footage of Luis Donaldo Colosio's assassination, the rampage and death of circus elephant Tyke in Hawaii, the executions of Roberto Girón and Pedro Castillo, footage of the Royal Jomtien Resort Hotel fire, and the death of Mary T. Wojtyla, a woman hit by a speeding train in Downers Grove, Illinois.

-Other footage included: the murder of Pete Shrum, the murder of Lea Mek, the attempted suicide of Terry Rossland, the extrajudicial execution by burning of Rodolfo Hernandez, footage of the 1998 Cúa hostage crisis, footage of a 1990 Lucas Oil 200 (ARCA) race in which Slick Johnson was killed and paramedic Mike Staley was injured, and the deaths of motorcycle stunt riders Corey Scott and Butch Laswell.
+Other footage included the murder of Pete Shrum, the murder of Lea Mek, the attempted suicide of Terry Rossland, the extrajudicial execution by burning of Rodolfo Soler Hernandez, footage of the 1998 Cúa hostage crisis, footage of a 1990 Lucas Oil 200 (ARCA) race in which Slick Johnson was killed and paramedic Mike Staley injured, and the deaths of motorcycle stunt riders Corey Scott and Butch Laswell.
 Due to the films' graphic content, Francis stopped the series after three films, because he found it too disturbing to watch them back-to-back.
-While viewing footage for inclusion on Banned from Television, Francis came across footage of female college students flashing their breasts during Mardi Gras and spring break.
+While viewing footage for inclusion on Banned from Television, Francis came across footage of female college students flashing their breasts during Mardi Gras in New Orleans and at various spring break parties.
 It was this footage that sparked Francis's next business venture with Girls Gone Wild.